 FATF Observers are two in number, namely, Saudi Arabia and Indonesia.
 There are many other Observer organisations and Associate Members.

-The current President of the organisation is Marshall Billingslea of the United States of America.
+The current President of the organisation is Xiangmin Liu of the People’s Republic of China.
 Its Executive Secretary is David Lewis of the United Kingdom.

 The FATF is an important international organisation that is to be understood and studied for the IAS exam.
 International organisations are an important segment of IR for the UPSC exam.
 It is also a part of internal security, which is a part of General Studies II in the UPSC syllabus.